6 ways to turn your bedroom into a sleep sanctuary

 stylish bedroom

 Good sleep can help you feel energized, lower your risk of disease, improve concentration, and so much more.
-You probably know that establishing good sleep hygiene—including winding down before bed, avoiding caffeine, and taking a warm bath—can contribute to better ZZZs.
-But did you know that your bedroom setup is also important for a good night's rest?
+You probably know that establishing good sleep hygiene—including winding down before bed, avoiding caffeine, and taking a warm bath—can contribute to better slumber.
+But did you know that your bedroom setup can also help you get a good night's rest?

-From decor to temperature, here’s how to set up your bedroom to help you get those recommended seven to nine hours of sleep each night.
+From decor to temperature, here’s how to prepare your bedroom to help you get those recommended seven to nine hours of sleep each night.

 Choose relaxing colors

-Did you know that your bedroom decor can have an impact on your sleep hygiene?
-Yes, your comforter, paint colors, and curtains can all help—or hurt—your shut-eye.
+Did you know that your bedroom decor can have an impact on your sleep?
+Your comforter, paint colors, and curtains can all help—or hurt—your shut-eye.

-The Sleep Foundation says cool-tone colors like grays and blues may help you feel more relaxed, which is exactly the mindset you want to be in as you wind down each night.
-On the other hand, brighter, warmer shades may actually interfere with your sleep and keep you awake.
+Experts advise that cool-tone colors like greens and blues may help you feel more relaxed, which is the mindset you want to be in as you wind down each night.
+On the other hand, brighter shades like red may interfere with your sleep and keep you awake.

-Changing your paint color is quite a feat, but it’s not the only way you can add a sense of calm to your bedroom.
-Try changing out your comforter, sheets, pillows, artwork, or blankets to muted shades of blues or grays.
+Changing your paint color can be a tall order, but it’s not the only way you can add a sense of calm to your bedroom.
+If you feel like you could enhance the sense of calm your room provides, consider switching out your comforter, sheets, pillows, artwork, or blankets to muted shades.

-Although the studies are limited, there is some indication that certain scents can help set the stage for better sleep.
-In one small study of 20 people, inhalation of lavender oil aroma lowered participants' heart rate, blood pressure, and skin temperature.
+Studies are limited, but there is some indication that certain scents can help set the stage for better sleep.
+Lavender oil, for example, has been shown in small studies to contribute to lowered heart rate, blood pressure, and skin temperature.

-While lavender is certainly not a cure-all for sleep problems like insomnia, it doesn’t hurt to add oils, room spray, diffusers, or sachets in your room.
-A scented candle may produce a lovely aroma during the day when you’re awake, but never leave candles lit overnight while you sleep.
+While lavender is not a cure-all for sleep issues like insomnia, it doesn’t hurt to add oils, room spray, diffusers, or sachets in your room.
+Just be sure they don’t aggravate any allergies you might have.
+A scented candle may produce a pleasant aroma during the day when you’re awake.
+Look for candles made from natural wax like coconut, soy, or beeswax, and avoid those made from paraffin, a chemical typically derived from petroleum.
+Never leave candles lit overnight while you sleep.

 Adjust the temperature